baleada/docs/src/prose/prose/shared-state.md

 - A list of metadata for all currently rendered `BaleadaProseHeading` components.
 You can use this to build a reactive table of contents.
 - A list of metadata for all currently rendered `BaleadaProseMedia` components.
 You can use this to build a reactive media carousel for an article.

-To support those use cases, Baleada Prose exports a `useStore` composition function that you can use to access this data:
+To support those use cases, Baleada Prose exports a `useStore` composable that you can use to access this data:

 :::
 ```js